mahmoudalnkeeb/kickNotify/README.md

 - **npm**: Node Package Manager, with a recommended version of 9.8.1 or higher.

-- **Headless Browser**: Ensure your platform supports headless browsers.
-This is necessary for KickNotify to access streaming platforms.

 - **Environment Variables**: Create an `.env` file with the following environment variables:

   ```dotenv